 You usually start by seeing your GP.
 They will examine you and might refer you for tests or to a specialist.
-If the tests show that you have cancer, you have more tests to find out how big it is and whether it has spread.
+If the tests show that you have cancer, you have more tests to find out its size and whether it has spread.
 This is called staging.

 What happens when you see your GP and how to get the most out of your appointment.